Lithium (medication): Breastfeeding

-Lithium-associated hyperparathyroidism is the leading cause of hypercalcemia in lithium-treated patients.
-Lithium may lead to exacerbation of pre-existing primary hyperparathyroidism or cause an increased set-point of calcium for parathyroid hormone suppression, leading to parathyroid hyperplasia.

 Interactions

 Lithium plasma concentrations are known to be increased with concurrent use of diuretics—especially loop diuretics (such as furosemide) and thiazides—and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
 Lithium concentrations can also be increased with concurrent use of ACE inhibitors such as captopril, enalapril, and lisinopril.

 Lithium is primarily cleared from the body through glomerular filtration, but some is then reabsorbed together with sodium through the proximal tubule.
 Its levels are therefore sensitive to water and electrolyte balance.
 Diuretics act by lowering water and sodium levels; this causes more reabsorption of lithium in the proximal tubules so that the removal of lithium from the body is less, leading to increased blood levels of lithium.

 ACE inhibitors have also been shown in a retrospective case-control study to increase lithium concentrations.
 This is likely due to constriction of the afferent arteriole of the glomerulus, resulting in decreased glomerular filtration rate and clearance.
 Another possible mechanism is that ACE inhibitors can lead to a decrease in sodium and water.
 This will increase lithium reabsorption and its concentrations in the body.

 Some drugs can increase the clearance of lithium from the body, which can result in decreased lithium levels in the blood.
 These drugs include theophylline, caffeine, and acetazolamide.
 Additionally, increasing dietary sodium intake may also reduce lithium levels by prompting the kidneys to excrete more lithium.

 Lithium is known to be a potential precipitant of serotonin syndrome in people concurrently on serotonergic medications such as antidepressants, buspirone and certain opioids such as pethidine (meperidine), tramadol, oxycodone, fentanyl and others.
 Lithium co-treatment is also a risk factor for neuroleptic malignant syndrome in people on antipsychotics and other antidopaminergic medications.

 High doses of haloperidol, fluphenazine, or flupenthixol may be hazardous when used with lithium; irreversible toxic encephalopathy has been reported.

 Indeed, these and other antipsychotics have been associated with an increased risk of lithium neurotoxicity, even with low therapeutic lithium doses.

 A high incidence of seizures has been reported with serotonergic psychedelics like psilocybin and LSD in people taking lithium.
 In an analysis of online reports, 47% of 62 accounts reported seizures when a psychedelic was taken while on lithium.
 Of these instances, 39% sought emergency medical treatment.